Suspects arrested over brazen jewel theft from Paris’ Louvre museum

 French media first broke the news of the arrests, with CNN affiliate BFMTV reporting that two men in their thirties and known to police were detained on Saturday evening local time.

-Authorities tracked down the suspects by using their DNA, according to BFMTV.
-Both men are from the Parisian suburb of Aubervilliers, where one of them was arrested, it added.

-At least two other individuals suspected of being involved in the heist remain at large, BFMTV reported on Sunday.
+Authorities were able to track down the individuals after analyzing more than 150 samples of DNA left at the scene, BFMTV reported.
+Both men are from the Parisian suburb of Aubervilliers, where one of them was arrested, it added, while two others suspected of being involved in the heist remain at large.

 Paris prosecutor Laure Beccuau said that “one of the men arrested was preparing to leave the territory from Roissy airport,” also known as Charles de Gaulle airport, near Paris.
 BFMTV reported, citing sources, that he was arrested during a passport check before he could board an evening flight to Algeria.